Better Upload

 Set up server

-Your server will create pre-signed URLs, which the client uses to upload files directly to the S3 bucket.
+Your server generates pre-signed URLs, which the client uses to upload files directly to the S3 bucket.

-Change my-bucket to your bucket name, and configure the S3 client as needed.
+Change my-bucket to your bucket name, and choose your S3 client.

 app/api/upload/route.ts